GXC-blank/vue-with-springboot/README.md

 # vue-with-springboot
-A vue with springboot blogs object what you could learn from it? maybe you can .
+A vue with springboot blogs object
+\n
+what could you learn from it?